ska-telescope/ska-tangoctl/docs/src/HOWTO.md

 ### Find attributes, commands or properties

 It is possible to search for attributes, commands or properties by part of the name.
-This is not case sensitive.
+This is not case-sensitive.

 #### Find attributes